‘Game Of Thrones’ Star Sophie Turner Allegedly Says The N-Word, Outrage Ensues

 — DAILY CELEBZ (@beautifulcelebz) May 9, 2017

-Fortunately, however, it seems like this was all much ado about nothing, because as soon as the controversy hit the Internet, the Game of Thrones star took to the media to issue a statement about the incident.
+Fortunately, however, it seems like this was all much ado about nothing because as soon as the controversy hit the Internet, the Game of Thrones star took to the media to issue a statement about the incident.

-According to TooFab, Sophie said that she would never say such a racist, disgusting word, and insisted that people misunderstood what she was saying.
+According to TooFab, Sophie said that she would never say such a racist, disgusting word, and she insisted that people misunderstood what she was saying.

 “I used the word ‘motherf*ckers’ in a recent video posted in an Instagram story and not a hateful racial slur that has been suggested,” she said in a statement.
 “I am incredibly upset that anyone would think otherwise, and I want to make it clear that I would never use such an abhorrent word.”